Convex-Dev/design/cad/memory.md

 ### Actor Memory allowances

-All Accounts, including Actors, have a memory allowance.
+All Accounts, including Actors, have a Memory Allowance.
 However, in most cases Actors have no need for a memory allowance because the allowance utilised will be that of a User account that was the Origin of a transaction.

 The exception to this is with scheduled execution, where an Actor itself may be the Origin for a transaction.